 The magistrate will make an order if they accept:

 - there has been an act of domestic violence and

-- you and the respondent are in one of the relationships covered by the law (see Who does the law protect) and
+- you and the respondent are in one of the relationships covered by the law (see Which relationships are protected?) and

 - a domestic violence order is necessary or desirable to protect you.

 How do I apply for a domestic violence order?

 You can apply for a domestic violence order yourself or a police officer, lawyer or authorised person (friend, relative, community/welfare worker) may apply for you.

 You should get legal advice before applying for a domestic violence order.
 Legal Aid Queensland gives free legal advice and may be able to help you apply for a domestic violence order.

 If the police suspect domestic violence has been committed, they must investigate your complaint.
 If they investigate your case and reasonably believe domestic violence has occurred, they can: